Raynos/composite/README.md

     composeAsync(function (err, data, cb) {
         // note how the callback is still the third parameter.
-        // This is because asyncCompose ensures cb is always at least the
+        // This is because asyncCompose ensures cb is always the
         // last parameter
         if (err) {
             return cb(err)